Information About MPSSAA Officials

 5. WHERE CAN I GET ADDITIONAL INFORMATION?

-For additional information about becoming an official or other related questions, call the MPSSAA Coordinator of Officials, TBA, at 410-767-0375.
+For additional information about becoming an official or other related questions, contact the MPSSAA Coordinator of Officials, Ken Kazmarek (410-767-0375).